 Bottom of the 6th.
 Boston 7, New York 4.
 Torrez still on the mound for the Yankees.
-He gets Rick Burleson to ground to short.
-But Fred Lynn singles to right.
-Jim Rice hits a looper to short right.
+He gets Burleson to ground to short.
+But Lynn singles to right.
+Rice hits a looper to short right.
 Reggie takes too long to get to it.
 Once he scoops it up, he double-clutches his throw back to the infield.
 Lynn was going to make 3rd base anyway, but Rice, one of the hardest hitters but also one of the slowest runners in the game, gets to 2nd.

 Billy comes out of the dugout.
 He calls for Sparky Lyle to come in to replace Torrez.
 Then he tells Thurman and the infielders he's going to show Reggie up, and take him out in the middle of an inning.
 He yells back to the dugout: "Blair!
 Right field!"
-Paul Blair, once a superb defensive outfielder and a decent hitter for Baltimore, goes out to right field.
+Paul Blair, once a superb defensive outfielder and a decent hitter for Baltimore, now a role player, goes out to right field.